 - The speed difference between an engine and a driven shaft by slip action will be removed

 - The factor which must be taken into consideration in deciding what type of clutch is to be used are:

-The simple application of clutches connect and disconnect two rotating shafts, one shaft is typically attached to a motor while the other shaft provides Output power for example automobiles work while typically the motions involved are rotary but there can be linear clutches are also possible.
+The simple application is to connect and disconnect two rotating shafts, one shaft is typically attached to a motor while the other shaft provides Output power.
+For example automobiles work while typically the motions involved are rotary but there can be linear clutches are also possible.

-When the clutch is disengaged the engine power doesn’t reach to gearbox although the engine is running Clutch is also used to allow shifting or changing of gears when the vehicle is running for shifting gears clutch is first disengaged then gears are shifted and then clutch is Engaged clutch has to be disengaged to stop the vehicle and also at the time when we want to idle the engine or in an easy language neutral.
+When it is disengaged the engine power doesn’t reach to gearbox although the engine is running.
+It is also used to allow shifting or changing of gears when the vehicle is running for shifting gears clutch is first disengaged then gears are shifted and then the clutch is Engaged and It has to be disengaged to stop the vehicle and also at the time when we want to idle the engine or in an easy language neutral.

 The following advantages of clutches are:

-- The Engagement is smooth, No heat generation unless the operation requires frequent starts and stops.
+- The Engagement is smooth, with No heat generation unless the operation requires frequent starts and stops.

 - Once engaged there is no slip.

-- In some cases, it works as safety devices because it gets disengage when torque crosses the safety limits.
+- In some cases, it works as a safety device because it gets disengage when torque crosses the safety limits.